Description

 Instructions

 2. Line a baking sheet with baking parchment and set aside.
-Transfer the dough to a floured surface and cut into three equal pieces.
-Shape into 16 inches (40cm) long strings.
+Transfer the dough to a floured surface and cut it into three equal pieces.
+Shape into 40cm long strings.
 Braid these strings and tuck the ends underneath.
 Place on the prepared baking sheet, cover, and let rest for another 15 minutes.

-3. Preheat the oven to 390˚F (200°C).
-Brush the braided loaf with the milk and sprinkle with some sliced almonds (optional).
-Place in the middle of the oven and bake for 20-25 minutes.
-Check after 15 minutes and if the loaf gets a bit too dark on top, cover with some baking parchment or aluminum foil and continue baking.
+3. Preheat the oven to 200°C (390°F).
+Brush the braided loaf with the condensed milk and sprinkle with some sliced almonds (optional).
+Place in the middle of the oven and bake for about 20-25 minutes.
+Check after 15 minutes and if the loaf gets a bit too dark on top, cover it with some baking parchment or aluminum foil and continue baking.
 The loaf is done when you knock on the bottom side of the loaf and you get a hollow sound.
-Take out of the oven and let cool down completely on a wire rack.
+Take it out of the oven and let it cool down completely on a wire rack.

 Notes